UNIX commands — Compressing directories and files

 Overview

-The following command compresses the directory named example.com and creates a new zip file named example.com.zip.
+This example uses the zip command to compress a directory named example.com into a new file named example.com.zip.
 The original directory remains untouched.

 [server]$ zip -r example.com.zip example.com

-You can use the maximum compression setting (-9) which will attempt to compress all files.
+You can use the maximum compression setting (-9), which attempts to compress all files.
 However, this may be slower:

 [server]$ zip -9 -r example.com.zip example.com